If you saw a child holding a knife to the throat of a dog, what would be your reaction? Applause, or concern for both the dog and the child?

 When I was a JW, the attitude of, “Who cares about them and their life since they’re not one of Jehovah’s Witnesses” was common.
 One woman even said about her ex-husband, a non-JW with whom she was having a disagreement, “Oh well, who cares, he’s going to die at Armageddon any day now.”
 Yes, they do teach a gross disregard for life that is easy for children to pick up on.

 This picture is one of the more disturbing when it comes to these projects for Family Worship night.
-Again for those with no bible background, Solomon was a king of Israel who was presented with a judicial case of two prostitutes who were arguing over a baby, both women claiming it was theirs.
+Again, for those with no bible background, Solomon was a king of Israel who was presented with a judicial case of two prostitutes who were arguing over a baby, both women claiming it was theirs.
 Solomon decided to settle the argument by having the baby sliced in half, and the real mother stepped forward and said that the baby should be given to the other woman instead.
-The woman who was not the mother was perfectly okay with the idea of the baby being cut in half, so that neither of them would have it.
+According to the story, the woman who was not the mother was perfectly okay with the idea of the baby being cut in half, so that neither of them would have it.
 Solomon is praised for his wisdom in creating a scenario that would so slyly reveal the real mother, who loves her baby so much that she would rather see it be raised by another woman than be killed in such a fashion.

 Let’s pick this apart for a minute.
 Prostitutes.
 A baby being held by its ankle.
 Sharp knives threatening said baby.
 A woman being perfectly fine with having a baby sliced in half right in front of her.
-Sounds like good clean family fun, right?
+Sounds like good, clean, family fun, right?

 Consider this scenario in other contexts.
 Remember, these two women who were arguing were prostitutes.
 That means those two little girls in that picture above are pretending to be prostitutes.
 Please explain how this could be acceptable in any other setting.
 Can you imagine parents letting their preteen girls dress as streetwalkers so they could act out their favorite R-rated movie?
 Did these parents explain to the children what is meant by a prostitute?
 Did they explain how a prostitute has sex with men in a variety of perverse ways, is treated like a piece of meat, may be forced to perform abhorrent sexual scenarios, and may have sex with many men at one time, all for money?